-- Roundtable — Six to ten participants give brief, informal presentations (5-10 minutes) and then the session is open to conversation and debate between participants and the audience.
+- Roundtable — Five to nine participants give brief, informal presentations (5-10 minutes) and then the session is open to conversation and debate between participants and the audience.

 - Workshop – Workshops model hands-on learning with discussions led by a moderator or chair.
 They emphasize participation by all session goers and often focus on the development of professional skills, interests, responsibilities, and proficiencies.